tlswg/tls13-spec/draft-ietf-tls-tls13.md

 4 of {{RFC5077}} describes a recommended ticket construction mechanism.

-ticket_extensions
+extensions
 : A set of extension values for the ticket.
+The "Extension" format is defined in {{hello-extensions}}.
 Clients MUST ignore unrecognized extensions.
 {:br }